shabin5785/Golang_notes/GO_1.md

 short name is the package name—tempconv in this cas e—but an import declarat ion may specif y an alternat ive name to avoid a conflic t

+-Package initializat ion beg ins by initializing package-le vel var iables in the order in which they are declared, except that dep endencies are res olved first.